ovh/cds/docs/content/workflows/pipelines/actions/builtin/script.md

 Pay attention, to use a PGP key, please add in your pipeline requirements the binary named `gpg`.

-#### Using worker cli in a script
+#### Using worker CLI in a script

-You can use worker cli to make different actions
+You can use worker CLI to make different actions

 + [worker artifacts]({{< relref "cli/worker/artifacts.md" >}})
 + [worker download]({{< relref "cli/worker/download.md" >}})